KRM7/gapp/docs/algorithms.md

 # Algorithms

-The algorithms are used in the library to define different genetic algorithm variants.
-They consist of the selection and population replacement methods, which define the overall evolution process in combination with the genetic operators.
+The *algorithms* in the library refer to a part of the GAs, which are used to define different genetic algorithm variants.
+They consist of a selection and a population replacement strategy, which define the overall evolution process in combination with the genetic operators.
+For some algorithms, the selection and replacement methods may be specified independently of eachother, while other algorithms might not allow for this and simply use the methods defined as part of that algorithm.

-The algorithms in the library belong to 2 categories: single-, and multi-objective algorithms.
+The algorithms implemented by the library generally belong to 2 categories: single-, and multi-objective algorithms.
 These can only be used for single- and multi-objective optimization problems respectively.
-It is possible to implement general algorithms that work for any type of problem, but the library currently doesn't have such an algorithm.
+It is also possible to implement more general algorithms that work for any type of problem, but the library currently doesn't include such an algorithm.

-There are 3 algorithms provided by the library:
+There are 3 algorithms implemented by the library, defined in the `gapp::algorithm` namespace:

  - SingleObjective (single-objective)
  - NSGA-II	(multi-objective)
  - NSGA-III	(multi-objective)

- All of these algorithms are in the `gapp::algorithm` namespace.

 ## Selecting the algorithm

-By default, if no algorithm is specified for the GA, one will automatically be selected based on the number of objectives of the fitness function being used.
+By default, if no algorithm is explicitly specified for the GA, a default one will automatically be selected based on the number of objectives of the fitness function being used.
-This means that the default algorithm used by the GA will always be compatible with the fitness functions regardless of the number of objectives.
+As a result of this, the default algorithm used by the GA will always be compatible with the fitness function regardless of the number of objectives.

 ```cpp
 BinaryGA ga;
 ga.solve(f); // run using the default algorithm
 ```

-It is also possible to select a different algorithm to be used by the GA.
+It is also possible to explicitly select the algorithm to be used by the GA.
 This can be done either in the constructor or by using the `algorithm` method:

 ```cpp